kenpratt/learning-js-and-node/README.md

 * Replace all of your `for` loops (and `hasOwnProperty` bits) with Underscore functions.
 Use `_.each`, `_.map`, `_.filter`, `_.reject`, `_.values`, `_.sortBy` and anything else that looks handy.

 I rarely use `for` loops in practice -- I always almost lean on the Underscore functions.
 It makes the code easier to write, read and understand.

+## We want rich clients!

+Okay, so now you have an "old school" web application where there isn't any JavaScript on the client side, and the server is generating all the pages.
+This is how most of the web works (Wikipdeia, blogs, news sites, Rails applications like Leanpub, etc).
+However, we want to build a fancy "rich client" application, like Gmail, so we'll be doing things a bit differently.
+Instead of reloading the page every time the user clicks a button, we'll use JavaScript to update the page.
+This will make the app feel much faster and fancier.
+However, we'll need to know a bit of jQuery first (technically, you don't need jQuery to do it, but it makes it about a hundred times easier than writing plain JavaScript for browsers).

+Now do the jQuery track: http://www.codecademy.com/tracks/jquery

+And then some of the projects if you feel like it: http://www.codecademy.com/tracks/projects

 ## Todo List, Phase 7